slav-pilus/fizz-buzz-ui/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+This project have a sister project [fizz-buzz-backed](https://github.com/slavP/fizz-buzz-backend) that can be used to provide backend functionality.

 ## Code scaffolding